billmei/essay-to-insta-flow/README.md

-# Welcome to your Lovable project
+# text2ig
+Paste text to convert to images for uploading to Instagram

 ## Project info